Homingdung/readingList/README.md

 > I am always attracted by the nonliear beauty of this world.
 I think that in order to study the nonlinear world, people should have a general view of a system, but not just focus on a particular things in the system.
 Nonliear dynamics has brought me to the field of complex systems, which is also a field I would like to devote myself to study.
 I believe that this book will give me a nice guidance for my future study.

++ *Linear and Nonlinear Functional Analysis with Applications* by Philppe G. Ciarlet

+> My basic goal is to finish reading the linear part of this book since this books is the most informative one of the many functional analysis books, up to 800 pages.